Description of random fields by systems of conditional distributions

+Note also that the results of Theorems~\ref{Th-QPfin->P} and~\ref{Th-Qfin->P} can be formulated in the following equivalent form.

-\begin{T} A system ${\rm Q}^f = \{ q_V^z, z \in \widehat{X_V^f}, V \in W \}$ of finite-dimensional distributions parameterized by finite boundary conditions is an $f$--distribution of the unique random field $P$ compatible with it if and only if the elements of ${\rm Q}^f$ satisfy the consistency conditions~\eqref{Qf-sogl}. \end{T}
+\begin{theorem} A system ${\rm Q}^f = \{ q_V^z, z \in \widehat{X_V^f}, V \in W \}$ of strictly positive finite-dimensional distributions parameterized by finite boundary conditions is an $f$--distribution of the unique random field $P$ compatible with it if and only if the elements of ${\rm Q}^f$ satisfy the consistency conditions~\eqref{Qf-sogl}. \end{theorem}

 From the theorems above, it follows that there is a one-to-one correspondence between a random field $P$ and an $f$--specification ${\rm Q}^f$.
 In this regard, the random field $P$ can be identified with its system of finite-conditional distributions, and one can write $P = \{Q_V^z, z \in \widehat{X_V^f}, V \in W\}$.
 Therefore, there are no statements about random fields that cannot be expressed in terms of their $f$--distributions.
-Thus, for example, the following assertion takes place, the validity of which follows directly from the relation~\eqref{Q->P}.

-\begin{prop} A random field $P$ is positive if and only if its $f$--distribution $Q_P^f$ is positive. \end{prop}

-In terms of ${\rm Q}^f$, estimates for mixing coefficients for random fields with weakly dependent components can also be obtained.
-Following Dobrushin, we give an estimate for the difference between the conditional and unconditional distributions of a random field, expressed by the difference between its one-point conditional distributions with finite boundary conditions that differ at a point (see also~\cite{DN2011}).
+For example, in terms of ${\rm Q}^f$, estimates for mixing coefficients for random fields with weakly dependent components can be obtained.
+Following Dobrushin, Dala\-lyan and Nahapetian (see Theorem 2 in~\cite{DN2011}) gave an estimate for the difference between the conditional and unconditional distributions of a random field, expressed by the difference between its one-point conditional distributions with finite boundary conditions that differ at a point.
+Below we present another proof of this result.